microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

     * Once deployment for storage account is completed, go to the resource and visit the Blobs sub-menu
     * Click [+Container] then create a container name (ex. az-hw-remote-state-container or az-iso-remote-state-container) with private access

-### 4. Configure Azure Devops pipeline using Azure resources
+### 4. Setup Azure DevOps CI/CD Build Pipeline for Cobalt using Azure resources

-Resource groups, Service Principal and Storage Accounts created in Azure will now need to be used for setting up your Azure Devops pipeline.
+Resource groups, Service Principal and Storage Accounts created in Azure will now need to be used for setting up your Azure Devops CI/CD build pipeline.

 #### a.
-Run the following commands to initialize a new Azure Devops pipeline
+Run the following commands to create a new Azure Devops CI/CD build pipeline

+We are intentionally skipping the initial run since we know it will fail; we need to link the required variables groups to this pipeline, and that will be done later.

 ```bash
 az pipelines create --name "$COBALT_PIPELINE_NAME" --repository "$TEMPLATE_DEVOPS_INFRA_REPO_NAME" --branch master --repository-type tfsgit --yml-path $TEMPLATE_DEVOPS_INFRA_YML_PATH --skip-run true